-In addition, humane housing for the homeless should provide safety without being isolating.
+In addition, navigation centers and humane housing for the homeless should provide safety without being isolating.
 For instance, many spaces offered to homeless people are single-occupancy tents.
 This may work to protect homeless individuals from the COVID-19 virus, but is unlikely to work for homeless families.

 Living in a single-occupancy dwelling that is completely separated from your family is likely to be psychologically taxing.